 Film run-time: 13 minutes | Starring Rémi-Pierre Paquin, Anne-Marie Égré, Charlotte St-Martin

-“12 Weeks“, a 2015 short film by Marc-André Girard, is a recognition of the extraordinary in the everyday—the drama that lies beneath the veneer of quotidian life.
+“12 Weeks“, a 2015 short film by Marc-André Girard, is a recognition of the extraordinary in the everyday—drama that lies beneath the veneer of quotidian life.
 Where human presence is marked by personal gestures and subtle revelations, even the most ordinary of circumstances can prove to be richly suffused with meaning.
 Lilly, an expectant mother, experiences a traumatic event in the restroom of a shopping mall.

-Choreographed as a play between the significant and the insignificant, or more concisely, the significance of everyday phenomenon, Girard takes Lilly, her husband Francois, and daughter Lea through various interactions that populate their existence: overheard conversations of trivial relevance; small talk that decontextualizes the grave purpose of an article of clothing; a chat veiled in euphemisms.
+Choreographed as a play between the significant and the insignificant, or more concisely, the significance of everyday phenomena, Girard takes Lilly, her husband Francois, and daughter Lea through various interactions that populate their existence: overheard conversations of trivial relevance; small talk that distracts the grave purpose of an article of clothing; a chat veiled in euphemisms.
 These moments are sprinkled between instances of incomparable depth, tiny scars that stay well-hidden.

-As a participant of the ritual and routine of everyday life, it seems all too easy to forget the deeper significance of our diurnal rhythms; the inner drives that shape the world as we comprehend them.
+As a participant of the ritual and routine of everyday life, it seems all too easy to forget the deeper significance of our diurnal rhythms; the inner drives that shape the world as we comprehend it.
 Beyond the sheer artifice of all things, most artfully depicted here as the sanitized surface of a mercantile locale, life is omnipresent in subtle but ubiquitous ways.
 With an offering of the essence of one’s heart, the salience of our existence emerges once again, to rise above the static of the superficial.